 Professor Jonathan Haskel’s module looked at productivity and the role of intangible capital and innovation in economic growth.
 His lectures were packed with case studies, sometimes from his own research, and he also organised break-out sessions where he discussed topics with groups of around twenty students.

 Imperial places a large emphasis on group work; what inspires you the most about working in this type of environment?

 During our first week, we were assigned groups to work with for the entire year.
 I had never had to work with the same people on such a range of projects and for such a long time.
 It was a bit daunting at first but in the end it was a great lesson in how to coordinate tasks together, leverage each member’s strengths and work through team conflicts.

 How would you describe your cohort at Imperial?

-The cohort for the ESB programme this year is incredibly diverse, not just in terms of the countries we come but also in our interests and backgrounds, which definitely enriches the course.
+The cohort for the MSc Economics & Strategy for Business programme this year is incredibly diverse, not just in terms of the countries we come but also in our interests and backgrounds, which definitely enriches the programme.
 Outside of class, students in the cohort often organise events from their home countries, from huge Thanksgiving dinners to Chinese New Year parties.

 What clubs, societies or other activities have you been involved in at Imperial?